Naddy706/Q3-PIAIC-Assignment-1/Microservice.md

 # 1. Highly maintainable and testable.
 Highly maintainable and testable - enables rapid and frequent development and deployment.
 Loosely coupled with other services - enables a team to work independently the majority of time on their service(s) without being impacted by changes to other services and without affecting other services.

+# 2. Loosely coupled.
+Loosely coupled with other services - enables a team to work independently the majority of time on their service(s) without being impacted by changes to other services and without affecting other services.